1a3orn/winning-pig-eval/to_do.md

 - Check that these 8 all win first, with runs of size 36 -- DONE
 - Add manual mode for playing -- DONE
 - Play against all games -- DONE
+- Need to add column numbers for Coin Counter -- DONE

 TODO
-- Add "Winning strategy" to each game, if possible.
-- Need to add column numbers for Coin Counter
 - Check that against all AIs when playing manual mode
 - Run Haiku / GPT-4o / DeepSeekV3 against everything, check for bugs
 - Run DeepSeekV3-new, Sonnet 3.7, GPT-fuckit against all